|

 Before Etsy it would

-to me to wear bobby pins, especially those black boring ones.
+have never occurred to me to wear bobby pins, especially those black boring ones.
 I love making them and wearing them now, too!

 Try a brooch on a